guillermocontp/Snowflake-project/Documentation/Doc.md

     * **Documentation:** Generation of project documentation and data lineage graphs used also in this documentation.

 * **dbt Project Structure & Documentation:**
     * The DBT project is similarly structured as the original one.
+There are 2 environments:
+        * `Dev` which allows each user to generate all of the tables/views in their own schema.
+This environment uses each user's branch from the main repo.
+The `Prod` environment generates 3 schemas (`DBT_staging`, `DBT_refinement`, `DBT_delivery`) upon deployment, as the original project.
+        * The `Prod` environment can only be deployed through the `DBT_PROD_ROLE` that has restricted access and will deploy from the main repo.
+Since we lack an organization repo, the main repo is from one of the users, but we tried to work as closely as an organization would.

-This is the YML file of the project.
+    * This is the YML file of the project.
 Remaining files are found in the annex.
 The configuration is set to generate views for the raw data and tables for the refinement and delivery schema.

     ```yaml
     # name: 'F1_DBT_project'